Skip to content

 Programmatic Usage

-If you're using Stata-MCP as a library:
+If you're using MCP-for-Stata as a library:

 from stata_mcp.guard import GuardValidator